Flying-Acorn/Soil-SDK-Unity/docs/Installation.md

 Download and import the latest `.unitypackage` from <a href="https://github.com/Flying-Acorn/Soil-SDK-Unity/releases/latest" target="_blank">here</a>.

+## Platform Support

+The Soil SDK officially supports **Android** and **iOS** platforms.
+While the SDK may work on other platforms, unexpected behavior may occur.
+For the best experience and full feature support, we recommend developing and deploying on Android or iOS platforms.

 ## Step 2: Ensure Dependencies

 Ensure the following are present in your project: